carbon-design-system/carbon-website-archive/src/content/components-old/text-input/code.md

 tabs: ['Code', 'Usage', 'Style']
 ---

-<page-intro>**Text inputs** enable the user to interact with and input data.
-Use when the application requires long-form content from the user.</page-intro>
+**Text inputs** enable the user to interact with and input data.
+Use when the application requires long-form content from the user.

 <component
     name="Text Input"